Feast: Every Action Has a Reaction

 Do you begin to see the point here, in regards to this?
 There are all kinds of variables that will impact upon how much is going to be produced.
 In addition to the weather, there are things like insects.
 The thing takes root and seems to be a very healthy plant.
 Then a bug comes along (a grasshopper, or locust, or something like that) and it bites it off; and that is the end of it.
 Or the rabbits come out and get it, or the deer come into the field and get it.
 They just love those tender, juicy morsels that are right there.

 And so there are variables at play.
 There might be viruses, or moles, or parasites in the soil.
-The soil condition may not be good, even though there are good seeds.
-Or the soil condition may be good, and you have bad seeds.
+The soil condition may not be good, even though there is good seed.
+Or the soil condition may be good, and you have bad seed.
 In addition to that, you have birds that are flying around.
 And you throw good seed on good soil; and the birds come, and they snatch it all up.
 So even though everything seemed to be perfect, the birds got it.

 The apple tree is rooted there, but its fruit is not rooted there.
 And so, what happens?
 Birds come along.
 They see the apple rotting on the ground, and they start pecking away.
 They take an apple seed into their beak.
 It goes down into their gullet, and they fly off.
 Then what happens?
 They fly off somewhere else.
 They defecate the seed out.
 It hits the ground.
 And now we have another apple tree beginning to take root—miles and miles and miles away from the point of origin.